We continue to add new speakers to the line-up. Please check back often to see the latest additions to the Web 2.0 Expo program.

 Brad also leads a newly created Commerce Group that will focus on developing new commerce opportunities and initiatives across all of AOL’s sites.
 In addition to Brad’s responsibilities for growing AOL’s Consumer Applications business, he is the West Coast lead for AOL Ventures, the company’s venture capital arm.

-Brad believes...
+Brad believes that a truly successful...
 Read More.

 Andres Glusman is responsible for customer development at Meetup.
 As Vice President of Strategy & Community, Andres focuses on understanding how people use Meetup, the challenges they face and opportunities for growth.
 Andres leads teams in analytics, usability and community development.
 His career spans from Boeing to Yahoo.
 He has a background in Economics/Psychology and an MBA from Wharton.
 Andres is also one of the Organizers of the NYC Lean Startup Meetup.